Villa Damecuta

 Damecuta Tower

-Located to the far west of the imperial villa, 151 metres above sea level, Damecuta Tower was originally built to defend the island from the raids of Saracen pirates in the twelfth century.
-It was later used as a fort by the English during the war against the French Bourbons, when it was partially destroyed.
-Among the artefacts uncovered here are a Greek inscription from a sepulchre, green marble columns, an ancient Egyptian "cipollino" marble column with capital and base, and the remains of plundered floors
+Located to the far west of the imperial villa, 151 meters above sea level, Damecuta Tower was originally built to defend the island from the raids of Saracen pirates in the twelfth century.
+It was later used as a fort by the English during the war against the French Bourbons when it was partially destroyed.
+Among the artifacts uncovered here is a Greek inscription from a sepulcher, green marble columns, an ancient Egyptian "cipollino" marble column with capital and base, and the remains of plundered floors

 The remains of Villa Damecuta are located in a pleasantly shady pine grove, the perfect spot for a leisurely stroll.